himanshu2454/Kunteksto/docs_source/source/tutorials.rst

 Advanced Tutorials
 ==================

-The advanced tutorials are part of a full training course on S3Model.
+The advanced tutorials are now part of a full training course on S3Model.

 The courses available are: